 It wasn't.
 In the top of the 7th, CC gave up home runs to Ryan Ludwick and Ryan Hanigan.
 (No, I'd never heard of them, either.
 That's what I get for not following the National League.
 But I still refuse to return to Rotisserie Leagues.
 I've seen the Red Sox win 2 World Series, and that's as close as I care to get to "fantasy baseball.")
 Then with 2 out and a man on, CC walked 3 straight batters to force home the decisive run.
 Walks will kill you a lot more than strikeouts will save you.

 The Yankees went down 1-2-3 in the bottom of the 7th.
 Cory Wade got out of a jam in the top of the 8th, and then in the bottom of the 8th, Curtis Granderson led off with a single.
 The Reds made a pitching change.
 Cano struck out.
 The Reds made another pitching change.
 Alex Rodriguez came up, and hit a shot that John Sterling, Michael Kay and I all thought was gone.
 Wrong, it died at the warning track.
-And then Ibanez, who's done so much in the first quarter of the season, popped up to end the threat.
+And then Ibanez, who's done so much in the 1st quarter of the season, popped up to end the threat.

 Wade got into trouble in the top of the 9th, and Boone Logan (naturally) finished it for him by allowing Ludwick to double home 2.
 The bottom of the 9th was a washout, as Mark Teixeira reached on an error, but that was it.
 (He's now batting .226.)

 Reds 5, Yankees 2.
 A home series lost.

 One piece of good news: Derek Jeter says he's fine and will be able to play in spite of an apparent injury yesterday.